chetbaby/git-exp/file1.md

-edit one
-this is how we dooo ttttttt
+this work is in stage

-then this is how we WllllILL do it!!!
+this is not yet staged